elemel/fungeoneer/docs/chapters/02/as-above-so-below.md

 The top level is shown at the top of the map, and the bottom level at the bottom.

 There are many staircase tiles in this dungeon: staircases down (marked `>` on the map) and staircases up (marked `<`).
-When you trigger a staircase-down tile, move down to the next lower level, incrementing your z-coordinate.
-For a staircase-up tile, move up to the next higher level, decrementing your z-coordinate.
+When you trigger a staircase-down tile, move down to the next lower level.
+For a staircase-up tile, move up to the next higher level.
 This additional move happens immediately, without triggering another tile.

 Staircase tiles illustrate a general rule: you can only trigger one tile per tick.
 If triggering a tile causes you to move again during the same tick, that move does not trigger another tile.